dudarev/markdown-gollum/README.md

-[Python-Markdown] plugin adds handling of [Gollum style links].
+[Python-Markdown] plugin that adds handling of [Gollum style links].
 Gollum is wiki used in Github projects.

 Usage is similar to standard `markdown.extensions.wikilinks` extendsion: